qudongfang/chef-server/docs-chef-io/content/server/mutual_tls.md

 ### Creating the Intermediate CA

-Still connected to your Chef Server from your Chef Workstation you need to create a new directory structure for your Intermediate CA
+Still connected to your Chef Server from your chef workstation you need to create a new directory structure for your Intermediate CA

 ```bash
 $ mkdir /root/ca/intermediate